SteveWinward/GoogleSheetsWrapper/README.md

     appender.AppendCsv(
         stream, // The CSV FileStrem
-        true, // true indicating to include the header row 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API }
+        true, // true indicating to include the header row 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API

+    // OPTION 2: Create your own CsvConfiguration object with full control on Culture and delimiter var csvConfig = new CsvConfiguration(CultureInfo.CurrentCulture)
+        {
+            HasHeaderRecord = true,
+            Delimiter = ",",
+        };

+    // Append the csv file to Google sheets, include the header row
+    // and wait 1000 milliseconds between batch updates
+    // Google Sheets API throttles requests per minute so you may need to play
+    // with this setting.
+    appender.AppendCsv(
+        stream, // The CSV FileStrem
+        csvConfig, // The custom CsvConfiguration object defined previously 1000); // 1000 milliseconds to wait every 100 rows that are batch sent to the Google Sheets API }